Ravenbrook/mps/procedure/review.rst

 ...............

 _`.check.record`: You can note what you find in any way you like.

+_`.check.record.start`: Make a note of the start time.

 _`.check.record.github`: You can note issues using GitHub's review tool in a way that will save time during `.log`_.